-2.1.6.4 Hardware-Detected Error Bit Definitions (for EIR, EMR, ESR)
+2.1.6.3 Hardware-Detected Error Bit Definitions (for EIR, EMR, ESR)

 This section defines the Hardware-Detected Error bit definitions and ordering that is common to the EIR, EMR and ESR registers.
 The EMR selects which error conditions (bits) in the ESR are reported in the EIR.
 Any bit set in the EIR will cause the Master Error bit in the ISR to be set.
-EIR bits will remain set until the appropriate bit(s) in the EIR is cleared by writing the appropriate EIR bits with '1'.
+EIR bits will remain set until the appropriate bit(s) in the EIR is cleared by writing the appropriate EIR bits with '1' (except for the unrecoverable bits described below).